 If you read Wired magazine, The New Yorker, or Vanity Fair, you’re reading material produced by a company named Advance Publications.
 And if you read Parade, the largest circulation Sunday supplement magazine in the U.S., or Golf Digest, or Glamour, these magazines are also published by Advance – as are Vogue, The Sporting News, Architectural Digest, and several others.
-Advance owns newspapers as well, found in more than twenty-five American cities, including Newark, New Jersey; Cleveland, Ohio; Portland, Oregon; and Syracuse, New York.
+In addition, Advance owns newspapers found in more than twenty-five American cities, including: Newark, NJ; Cleveland, OH; Portland, OR; New Orleans, LA; and Syracuse, NY.
 Another 40 weekly titles are published by Advance through its American City Business Journals.
 Cable television outlets owned by Advance serve 2.4 million customers in Florida, California, Michigan, Indiana and Alabama.
 On the web, Advance Internet operates more than 100 websites, most of which serve and extend the company’s print and cable operations.
 Reddit.com, the popular user-generated “social news” website, is one of Advance Internet’s properties.

 Advance Publications was formed and is owned by the Newhouse family of Long Island, New York.
 In recent years the Newhouse /Advance empire has ranked among the 50 largest private companies in the U.S. The company dates to the early 1920s, and grew to fame in the heyday of the newspaper business when its founder, Samuel I. Newhouse – “Sam” – steadily went about acquiring all manner of America newspapers during the 1950s, 1960s and 1970s.
 Today, as of September 2012, Advance Publications is run at the corporate level by Sam’s two sons — S.I.
 Newhouse, Jr. (84), known as “Si,” and brother Donald Newhouse (81).
 Assorted other Newhouse family members assist in the management of various divisions and subsidiaries.
 Si and Donald will soon turn over control of the company to the next generation of Newhouse executives.